-There’s something extra satisfying about a cold pasta salad when it’s made with cheese-stuffed tortellini.
-It turns a simple side into a dish that actually holds its own.
+There's something extra satisfying about a cold pasta salad when it's made with cheese-stuffed tortellini, a small ring-shaped stuffed pasta from the Emilia-Romagna region often filled with ricotta and Parmesan.

 I started making tortellini pasta salad during summer potlucks when traditional macaroni salad felt too predictable.
 The tender, cheesy pasta combined with crunchy vegetables and a tangy vinaigrette always got more compliments than anything else on the table.

-This version balances fresh veggies, marinated ingredients, and a zesty dressing for a salad that’s flavorful, colorful, and perfect for gatherings or meal prep.
-Whether served as a main dish or a hearty side, it’s the kind of recipe that disappears fast.
+This version balances fresh veggies, marinated ingredients, and a zesty dressing (roughly 3 parts olive oil to 1 part vinegar) for a salad that's flavorful, colorful, and perfect for gatherings or meal prep.

 Why This Tortellini Pasta Salad Works So Well

-Tortellini already brings more to the table than regular pasta.
-It has built-in flavor from the cheese filling, which means you don’t need much to make the whole salad shine.
+It has built-in flavor from the cheese filling (often a ricotta and Parmesan blend, lending a creamy, slightly nutty finish), which means you don't need much to make the whole salad shine.

 - Rich but Refreshing - The cheese-filled pasta offers richness, while the tangy vinaigrette keeps things light.